ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 </ExampleTabs.Schema>
 </ExampleTabs>

-# Extending types with annotation-based approach
+# Extending types with the annotation-based approach

-Extending types can be extremely useful even with other types in the schema.
-Lets say we are building a schema with the annotation based approach where we use pure C# to describe out types.
+Extending types can be beneficial even with non-root types.
+Let's say we are building a schema with the annotation-based approach where we use pure C# to describe our types.

-Let us assume we have the following entity that we do not want to extend in our Graph with additional fields.
+Given is the following entity that we do want to extend in our graph with additional fields.

 ```csharp
 public class Session